sketchy-126/Art-de-gallery/DEPLOYMENT.md

 3. **Update Frontend to Use Backend:**
    - Uncomment API calls in App.tsx
    - Set VITE_API_URL in .env.local

+**How it works:**
+- Upload image in Admin Dashboard → Converts to base64
+- Server stores base64 in `artworks.json`
+- Images display directly from base64 data
+- No uploads folder needed!

 ### Deploy Backend